omeyenburg/dotfiles/README.md

 # dotfiles
-Here are my dotfiles (work-in-progress).
+Here are my dotfiles ( (always) work-in-progress).
-This is meant to support only OpenSUSE and MacOS atm.
+This is meant to support only OpenSUSE with Hyprland for now.
-I use hyprland as my main deskop environment, but there is some kde plasma configuration flying around.
-There is configuration for zsh and bash.
 QMK has also some configuration, but is only needed for custom keyboards.

 ## Apps